 |port (integer [0..65535]; Default: 323)||Connection port number|

 |preference (integer [0..4294967295]; Default: 0)|

-If there are multiple RTR sources, preference number indicates more preferred one.
-Lesser number is more preferred.
+If there are multiple RTR sources, the preference number indicates a more preferred one.
+A lesser number is preferred.

 |refresh-interval (integer [1..86400]; Default: 3600)||Time interval [s] to poll the newest data from the validator.|